VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Optional `start` and `end` args may be added to the request in order to limit the time frame for the exported data.
 These args may contain either unix timestamp in seconds or [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) values.

+Optional `max_rows_per_line` arg may be added to the request in order to limit the maximum number of rows exported per each JSON line.
+By default each JSON line contains all the rows for a single time series.

 Pass `Accept-Encoding: gzip` HTTP header in the request to `/api/v1/export` in order to reduce network bandwidth during exporing big amounts of time series data.
 This enables gzip compression for the exported data.
 Example for exporting gzipped data: